OlivierGeorgeon/osoyoo/docs/overview/Part_3_Easy_to_Read_Active_Inference.md

 ![oliviermotorwiring](oliviermotorwiring.jpg)
 -

-# Part III: Active Inference of the Robot Car
+# Part III: Interfacing your Python Code with the PetitCat Project

 -
 -